-Please keep your dog on a leash when coming in and leaving our facility.
+Please keep your dog on a leash and near your side when coming in and leaving our facility.
 You and your dog should check-in with the employee at our front desk/counter.
 An employee will then take your dog and place him/her into a play group, as appropriate.
 When you pick up your dog after daycare, please stop at the front desk to check-out.
 An employee will then bring your dog out to the lobby or front hallway to meet you.

 What happens if I am late to pick up my dog?

 Each location has a specific late fee policy; ask the Front Desk Coordinator at your dog’s location for rates.
 The fee is due at the time of pick up.

 Although we have some staff at Dog Days past 6:30pm, these employees have other evening duties and are not able to handle daycare dogs and/or check-outs.
 Keeping a dog past our closing time of 6:30pm costs us more money to keep an employee here; therefore, we need to charge a late fee.

 What if I have a special situation where I need late pick up and I know in advance?

 You may arrange this ahead of time when attending the Vandalia or Capitol facility (sorry, not Grand).
 For a fee, we offer a late pick up time as late as 8:15p.
 After 8:15p, your dog will be fed dinner and made comfy in a suite to spend the night with us; you may pick your dog up the next day at 7:00am or after.
 Boarding rates will be charged for the overnight stay.